-The Amber and Rose are $4500 and $2900 respectively and in stock.
-This value is further emphasized when paired with the final production run of the H-1202!
-Only 5 left and at special pricing is the most popular sale item.
-Trades encouraged and package prices offered.
+The Amber and Rose are $4900 and $2900 respectively and in stock.
+This value is further emphasized when paired with the new H-5500 phono-stage!
+Trades are always encouraged and inquire about our attractive package pricing.
 Please see our Demo and Trade page for special pricing.
 Email or call with questions or check availability.
 New reviews for 2021 are at their editors and the pieces are ready to be appreciated!

 Allnic remains family-owned and operated and demonstrated an ongoing evolution in recent years, with the ZL Cable product line, coupled output transformer circuit redesign of the 7000 and 8000 series, in-house vacuum tube manufacturing to support and improve performance of their expanding product line, the OTL/OCL preamplifier series and introduction of an industry first: The 61-Step Constant Impedance Attenuator.
 And most recently, silver wound nickel alloy cores for specific applications.
 KS Park’s first son TH, with a Master's degree from prestigious Yonsei University, heads Management, Marketing and Accessories division.
 Introducing TK Park, KS’s second son, studying Electronic Engineering at UC San Diego, will along with his father lead the R&D division.
 Allnic’s domestic retail sales are exclusive to Audio Mentors, owned and operated by KS Park’s extended family.
 Like the quality demonstrated in each Allnic component, the foresight of an evolving legacy and attention to detail almost guarantees establishing Allnic with the worldwide recognition it already deserves and what I believe will become a household brand name.